Looking for hospital-only health insurance? Compare HCF Hospital Cover and see if it’s right for you

 If your in the market for affordable hospital only cover with a range of additional options to choose from, you might want to check out whats on offer from HCF.
 Receive cover for a range of losses including emergency ambulance, heart problems, pregnancy and accidental injury.
 HCF is the largest not-for-profit health fund owned and operated in Australia, and is run for the benefit of its members.
 HCF offer three levels of hospital-only cover designed to suit people at different life stages: Basic Hospital, Mid Hospital and Premium Hospital.
 Cover can be tailored further with additional cover to meet your needs without blowing out your budget.
 Ready to receive a quote?
 Simply fill out your details in the form below to receive a secure quote from an insurance consultant.
 Keep reading to find out more about whats covered under this policy.

-Receive a quote for HCF Hospital Cover
+Compare HCF Hospital Cover side-by-side

 HCF offer three levels of hospital cover, to suit a range of insurance needs and budgets: